 Each sponsored project represents a contract between the grantor (government agency, foundation, or corporation) and the university.
-For this reason, all faculty and staff members seeking external support from a government agency must obtain administrative approval through this office.
+For this reason, all faculty and staff members seeking external support from a government agency or office must obtain administrative approval through this office.
 Students seeking such support should apply through a faculty member.

 1. Inform this office at the earliest opportunity that you intend to submit an application for funding.
 If given sufficient notice, this office can assist you in planning and developing your application as well as with technical matters.

-5. The final proposal materials must be submitted to this office at least three working days before the agency's submission deadline to permit adequate time for document compilation, proper review, and the timely mailing of paper submissions or possible complications associated with electronic submissions.
-Although we strive to be as helpful as possible, given the workload of this office, we cannot gaurantee the timely submission of those applications for which the project leader does not provide the full set of materials in final form within the requested time period.
+5. The final proposal materials shoud be submitted to this office in complete form at least three business days before the sponsor's deadline.
+Time is required for document compilation and proper review and to account for possible complications associated with any electronic submission system.
+Although we strive to be as helpful as possible, we cannot guarantee the successful submission of your applications if you do not provide all of the required materials in final form within this timeframe.

 6. In some cases, a letter of intent or other document must be submitted in advance of the complete application.
 If that document contains any financial information—even if it's just a total request amount, this information must be routed through this office prior to being released.
 The simple rule is that anything with a dollar sign should be routed.
 This practice protects the integrity of the university by ensuring that the financial information released to sponsors is consistent with Loyola's central records, which are subject to audit.
 We will do our best to ensure that the information you provide to us is reviewed in a timely manner.